 Over the past two years, Professor Vostanis has worked with volunteers and staff of NGOs, orphanages and other specialist centres in eight countries to develop a standardised approach which can be used with children who may have limited - or no - access to specialised trauma services.

 - Building resilience through schools and communities

 - Applying the principles of therapeutic approaches in schools and other group settings

 - Use of limited mental health resources

 Since then he has visited eight countries across six continents in six weeks to further help with the development of a model to help children who have suffered from trauma and adversity.
-Panos’ world tour took in Greece, Turkey, Indonesia, Australia, the USA, Brazil, Kenya and Tanzania.
+Professor Vostanis’ world tour took in Greece, Turkey, Indonesia, Australia, the USA, Brazil, Kenya and Tanzania.
 In each location he developed child trauma workshops to promote awareness, safety and resilience-building for children while also participating in child-centred activities including sports and arts events.

-The GIAA funding will be used to work with a range of stakeholders such as health, social care, education, non-governmental, community and religious leads in Kenya, Turkey, Brazil and South Africa who participated in Panos’ research programme last year.
+The GIAA funding will be used to work with a range of stakeholders such as health, social care, education, non-governmental, community and religious leads in Kenya, Turkey, Brazil and South Africa who participated in Professor Vostanis’ research programme last year.
 The aim will be to support these key individuals to embed skills developed as part of the research programme into their everyday practice to help vulnerable children.

 This project is part of the University of Leicester’s portfolio of Global Challenges Research Fund projects, carrying out cutting-edge research in partnership with local universities, policymakers and communities that addresses the challenges faced by countries experiencing chronic disadvantage.
 The University of Leicester was one of only ten institutions across the country commended by Research England for its GCRF strategy.